Discover Your Original Medicine

 Mind-Body Skills Groups

 Mind-Body skills groups are the heart of our work in the Nest.
-Grounded with the breath, these groups are a weekly reunion of of 8 to 10 people, meeting online in 2 hour sessions for 8 weeks.
+Grounded with the breath, these groups are a weekly reunion of 8 to 10 people, meeting online in 2 hour sessions for 8 weeks.
 Each week, members learn (or re-visit) a self-care tool, designed to deepen your self-awareness, and assist you in landing at your own answers.
 These sacred tools include meditation, breathwork, movement, guided imagery, writing, eating for life, and creative expression.

 Your mind and body are not separate entities--they work in unison to bring healing into every part of your amazing self.

 Integrative Psychotherapy, also known as integrative mental health, explores the interconnection between our physical, emotional, and spiritual well-being.
 It is a delicate blend of ancient traditions with modern science.
-This blend providers healers and their clients with a “tool box” for healing the wounds of mental illness, trauma, addiction, and chronic illness.
+This blend provides healers and their clients with a “tool box” for healing the wounds of mental illness, trauma, addiction, and chronic illness.
 These tools include creative self-expression, relaxation, biofeedback, meditation, guided imagery, exercise, nutrition, and prayer.